pat/thinking-sphinx/deployment.md

 after 'deploy:finalize_update', 'sphinx:symlink_indexes'
 {% endhighlight %}

 <p>The above makes sure we stop the Sphinx <code>searchd</code> search daemon before we update the code.
 After the code is updated, we reconfigure Sphinx and then restart.
-We'll setup a `cron` job next to keep the indexes up-to-date.</p>
+You should also setup a `cron` job to keep the indexes up-to-date.</p>
 </div>

 ### Regularly Processing the Indices